hegworks/tanim/docs/tanim-wiki.md

 void CloseEditor();
 ```

-Closes the editor window. **Must be called before destroying TimelineData or ComponentData.**
+Closes the editor window. **Must be called before destroying TimelineData or ComponentData** to prevent crashes from null pointer access.
+Safe to call even if no timeline is open.

 ### Play Mode Control